The effect of my resignation on India

 Dr Mallavarapu Prakash, theologian and Bishop of Cuddapah, wrote: “I respect you and your decision, your sincerity and your courage to stand by your theological views as a believing Christian.
 I appreciate your kindness to write to me to disclose the news yourself.
 I remember my conversation with you last year at St John’s on the topic of Ordination of Women.
 I am in solidarity with you regarding the convictions you have and the decision you have taken.
 The Spirit has used you and your talents for the growth and progress of the mission of Christ and His Church.
 My wish and prayer for you is that you continue to find joy and fulfilment in the ministry you are engaged in.”

-Bishop Marampudi Joji visited me in my home in England, after he had become the new Archbishop of Hyderabad.
-Though he did not want to express a personal opinion on the ordination of women, he told me that I enjoyed his full personal and moral support.
+Bishop Marampudi Joji, who had been one of my students in St. John’s Seminary, visited me in my home in England, after he had become the new Archbishop of Hyderabad.
+Though, for diplomatic reasons, he did not want to express a personal opinion on the ordination of women, he told me that I enjoyed his full personal and moral support.

 Religious Sisters and lay people